Events

 Access issues at Langaford Farm: the route is relatively flat, but the ground uneven and may be boggy in places – please wear wellies or sturdy walking boots.

 Langaford Farm Trust welcomes all visitors and our aim is to make our site accessible, improving our facilities as and when we can, however, as the farm is situated on Dartmoor and features wet land habitats with sloping fields and uneven surfaces, this is a work in progress.
 The staff at Langaford Farm Trust are willing to assist if we can.
 If you have concerns about your visit please telephone 01647 432 889 to discuss your requirements.
-26 March 2025

 * * * * * * * * * *

-Private event: Dartmoor National Park
+Private event: Home-educators

-Saturday 24 May 2025
+Sunday 24 May 2026

 Join us for a guided walk with butterfly experts through the lush damp meadows of Langaford farm in search of two of special species; the Marsh Fritillary butterfly and the Narrow-bordered Bee Hawk-moth.
 We will take a circular route learning about these species and their habitat requirements along the way, but of course we hope to see lots more wildlife too.